vsphere-tmm/Supervisor-Services/cert-manager/README.md

 ⚠️ CA issuers are generally either for trying cert-manager out or else for advanced users with a good idea of how to run a PKI.
 To be used safely in production, CA issuers introduce complex planning requirements around rotation, trust store distribution and disaster recovery.

-1. Create or provide a certificate and private key (⚠️Warning You should use enterprise provide certs when possible)
+1. Create or provide a certificate and private key *⚠️Warning You should use enterprise provided certs when possible*
 ```
 #Create a certificate and private key pair using OpenSSL